Yazwh0/BitMagic.Documentation/STYLE.md

   them directly.
 - **Enthusiastic about what works, honest about what doesn't.** Exclamation marks are fine for a genuine win ("full frame rate vectors!").
 They are not filler; one per few paragraphs at most.
-When something is rough, say so plainly: "Windows is *beta*", "performance of breakpoints with an expression is poor", "frame syncing isn't great".
+When something is rough, say so plainly: "the emulator isn't an exact match for the official one", "performance of breakpoints with an expression is poor", "frame syncing isn't great".
 - **Assume 6502 / X16 literacy.** The reader knows what the accumulator, zero page and an IRQ are.
 Don't re-teach the machine.
 Link to the [X16Community docs](https://github.com/X16Community/x16-docs) for hardware behaviour